learn-co-curriculum/instant-datascience/README.md

 "Ah, ba ba ba ba Barbara Ann Ba ba ba ba Barbara Ann Oh Barbara Ann, take my hand Barbara Ann You got me rockin' and a-rollin' Rockin' and a-reelin' Barbara Ann ba ba Ba Barbara Ann Went to a dance, lookin' for romance Saw Barbara Ann, so I thought I'd take a chance With Barbara Ann, Barbara Ann Take my hand You got me rockin' and a-rollin' (Oh!
 Oh!)
 Rockin' and a-reelin' Barbara Ann ba ba Ba ba ba ba black sheep Ba ba ba ba Barbara Ann Ba ba ba ba Barbara Ann"
 ```

+> What you see above in the gray box Python code.
+The content in the gray box is the code you type in.
+The number to the left is the line number of the code.
+What you see below this is another the gray box which is the **output** of running the code.

     "Ah, ba ba ba ba Barbara Ann Ba ba ba ba Barbara Ann Oh Barbara Ann, take my hand Barbara Ann You got me rockin' and a-rollin' Rockin' and a-reelin' Barbara Ann ba ba Ba Barbara Ann Went to a dance, lookin' for romance Saw Barbara Ann, so I thought I'd take a chance With Barbara Ann, Barbara Ann Take my hand You got me rockin' and a-rollin' (Oh!
 Oh!)
 Rockin' and a-reelin' Barbara Ann ba ba Ba ba ba ba black sheep Ba ba ba ba Barbara Ann Ba ba ba ba Barbara Ann"

-> What you see above in the gray box Python code.
-The content in the gray box is the code you type in.
-The number to the left is the line number of the code.
-Below the gray box is the **output** of running the code.
 So the output of creating a string, is just that same string - not very interesting.

 To create a **string** in Python, notice that we place quotes at the start and end of text.
 If we don't do this, Python will give us an error.